joeyverbeke/gradi-proxy/README.md

 Open `http://localhost:3007` in a browser to load the dashboard.
 The UI auto-connects to `/ws`, streams proximity data, and mirrors controller state.
 Manual start/stop buttons emit JSON messages that route back through the Node controller, so manual and auto control share the same path.

+For engineering diagnostics, the legacy dashboard remains available at `http://localhost:3007/debug/`.

 Auto Control Overview
 ---------------------